io-oseinana/My-Portfolio/README.md

 > Description the project.

-  This a Portolio webpage with a header and a headline section for mobile phones.
+  This a Portolio webpage with a header, headline section, work and about section for mobile phones.

   ![Screenshot from 2022-09-21 17-34-10](https://user-images.githubusercontent.com/105572944/191574647-8cc912f0-7cef-4598-94f9-43de79320d0d.png)